-The key components of our compensation program for our NEOs in 2022 are summarized in the table below.
-While we did not grant any PRSUs and RSUs, pursuant to our annual executive officer compensation program in 2022, we have included the PRSU and RSU grants made in 2021 as they were intended to cover awards for both 2021 and 2022.
+The key components of our compensation program for our NEOs in 2023 are summarized in the table below.
 The Compensation Committee considers each compensation component individually and all compensation components in the aggregate when making decisions regarding amounts that may be awarded under each compensation component.

-Compensation Element Form of Compensation Guaranteed vs. At-Risk Performance vs. Time- based Base Salary Cash Guaranteed N/A Annual Incentive Cash At-Risk Performance-based Annual Long-term Incentives EPS PRSUs 1 At-Risk Performance-based RSUs 1 At-Risk Time-based Termination, Change in Control, and Retirement Benefits Cash/Equity/Other N/A N/A
+Compensation Element Form of Compensation Guaranteed vs. At-Risk Performance vs. Time- based Base Salary Cash Guaranteed N/A Annual Incentive Cash At-Risk Performance-based Annual Long-term Incentives PRSUs 1 At-Risk Performance-based RSUs 2 At-Risk Time-based Termination, Change in Control, and Retirement Benefits Cash/Equity/Other N/A N/A